-If a genome sequence error is suspected, check whether it is a known validated SNP/DIP (see also Polymorphic Pseudogene on page 19 and WARNINGs below), using Ensembl or UCSC browsers.
-If it isn't, mail the designated Havana team member that deals with these issues (currently lw2@sanger.ac.uk) with the following:
+If a genome sequence error is suspected, check whether it is a known validated SNP/DIP (see also Polymorphic Pseudogene on page 21 and WARNINGs below), using Ensembl or UCSC browsers.
+If it isn't, mail the designated Havana team member that deals with these issues with the following:

 - genomic clone accession number

-- the twenty or so bases of sequence flanking the error (in case of indels and substitutions) with the affected base(s) (in case of insertion or substitution) or flanking bases (in case of deletion) marked

 - the cDNA coordinate(s) of the error on, and accession number of, a disagreeing cDNA

 - the details of the error

 - the SNP id if it is an un-validated SNP

 - the gene symbol of the affected gene

 - the amino-acid change(s) if any

 - the number and nature of sequences disagreeing with the genomic sequence (e.g. 14 human ESTs, 3 human, 1 chimp and 1 cow cDNA)

 - the accession numbers of at least a representative sample of these cDNAs and ESTs

 Build a transcript as a Transcript type if the error has a detrimental effect on the CDS.
-If the error is a simple indel or substitution in a UTR, or a non-fatal substitution in the

-CDS, make transcript coding as normal.
+If the error is a simple indel or substitution in a UTR, or a non-fatal substitution in the CDS, make transcript coding as normal.
 Either way, build the transcript as if the error wasn't there if possible.
 Add a visible remark only if the CDS is affected: